 Sue joined SVA in 2013 as the Director, Education for SVA Bright Spots Schools Connection.
 The Connection provides innovative support to leaders to develop projects and actions that respond to the issues of education disadvantage in Australia’s most challenged communities.
 The work of the Connection is published and recognised internationally as cutting-edge design in systems leadership support and implementation.
 In 2015, Sue was acknowledged with an award from the Australian Council Educational Leaders for this work.
 In 2018, Sue’s work was recognised with a national Impact25 nomination with Pro Bono Australia.

-Sue is a passionate educator who has over 30 years of experience.
-She has been acknowledged as an Outstanding Education Leader by the state of Victoria in 2003 and was awarded a Sir Winston Churchill Fellowship in Education in the same year while working in disadvantaged schools across the government education system.
+Sue has over 38 years of both education professional and social sector experience within schools and at system and international levels of practice.
+She has been acknowledged as an Outstanding Educational Leader by the state of Victoria in 2003 and was awarded a Sir Winston Churchill Fellowship in Education in the same year while working in disadvantaged schools across the government education system.

 Sue has served as a volunteer teacher of English in a refugee camp for the United Nations.
 Her international experience extends to five years spent as Executive Director of Citizen Schools New Mexico USA, establishing a model of engagement and support for underserved public schools as part of a national US education reform initiative which included both highly challenged and Native American communities.
 Sue also codeveloped education support responses for challenged rural communities across New Mexico, as part of a Public Education state government-based improvement initiative.
 Upon returning to Australia, Sue led the Innovation Program at the Australian Institute for Teaching and School Leadership.